-I randomly selected this sentence off the internet and changed the medium and specific techniques mentioned, to ensure the artist’s anonymity.
+I randomly selected this sentence from a workshop advertisement I received and changed the medium and specific techniques mentioned, to ensure the artist’s anonymity.

 Can you see how trying to communicate 4-5 ideas (albeit luscious ones) in a single sentence, is confusing?
 Not to mention the use of words or concepts a general audience may not understand.

-I wrote exactly like this before my stress-induced writing epiphany.
+I used to write like this at times before my stress-induced writing epiphany.

-Go back and look at the use of dashes and commas in the glass blower’s sentence.
-I marked them in a contrasting color.
+Let’s go back and look at the use of the four dashes and commas in the glass blower’s single sentence.
+I’ve highlighted the them for you:

 We do so in a misguided attempt to corral a herd of thought-horses into one sentence stall.